The symptoms of Depression

 Hypnotherapy - A Solution For Depression

 When people talk about depression, it's almost always with a negative tone and while it may feel anything but normal, it is the way people feel.
 In a bizarre sense, depression is a defensive condition.
 The world is a dangerous place and you'd better be prepared for what it throws at you!

-1. life is changing too fast, mostly as a consequence of the IT revolution
+1. Life is changing too fast, mostly as a consequence of the IT revolution

-2. Life and living are too dammed expensive and that piles heaps of pressure on us, a pressure that our parents and grandparent never had.
+2. Life and living are too dammed expensive and that piles heaps of pressure on us, a pressure that our parents and grandparents never had.
 Mind you, they had plenty to deal with, World Wars, civil insurrection, strikes etc.

 So, if you want to evaluate your life perspective and get some clarity, why not make an appointment for Free Consultation?